Abhirajtiwari1/Pulse/README.md

 ## Installation

-To install and run Pulse, follow these steps:
+To install and test the Pulse AI assistant, follow these steps:

 1. **Clone the repository:**
     ```sh